apache/nifi-minifi-cpp/CONFIGURE.md

     # in minifi.properties
     nifi.flowfile.repository.class.name=NoOpRepository  # VolatileFlowFileRepository can also be used which is an alias for NoOpRepository

 The Content Repository can be configured with the `nifi.content.repository.class.name` property.
 If not specified, it uses the `DatabaseContentRepository` class by default, which persists the content in a RocksDB database. `DatabaseContentRepository` is also the default value specified in the minifi.properties file.
-Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory (so the state gets lost upon restart), the `FileSystemRepository` to keep the state in regular files, or `LmdbContentRepository` that uses LMDB database as an alternative to RocksDB.
+Alternatively it can be configured to use a `VolatileContentRepository` that keeps the state in memory (so the state gets lost upon restart), the `FileSystemRepository` to keep the state in regular files, or `LmdbContentRepository` (experimental) that uses LMDB database as an alternative to RocksDB.

 **NOTE:** RocksDB database has a limit of 4GB for the size of a database object.
 Due to this if you expect to process larger flow files than 4GB you should use the `FileSystemRepository`.
 The downside of using `FileSystemRepository` is that it does not have the transactional guarantees of the RocksDB repository implementation.